niftools/blender_niftools_addon/docs/user/features/object/index.rst

    a.
 Set view to back view and use rotation to achieve the preferred object orientation.
    #.
 Copy the values from the rotation display into the x,y,z lines for BS Inv Marker.
    #.
 Delete the decimal and remove any numbers to the right of the fourth digit.
    #.
-Press alt + R to reset the object rotation back to 0
+Press Alt + R to reset the object rotation back to 0

 #.
 Apply desired value to zoom